Yazid Ninsalam

 About

-Yazid worked as Associate Director and Global Discipline Lead at McGregor Coxall, where he led the Biourbanism Lab team across Melbourne, Sydney, Bristol, and London.
-He’s also worked with Singapore’s National Parks Board and served on the council of the Singapore Institute of Landscape Architects.
+Yazid has held leadership roles in practice and academia for over 15 years.
+Prior to RMIT he was Associate Director and Global Discipline Lead of McGregor Coxall's research lab, where he established and grew a team across Melbourne, Sydney, Bristol, and London.
+He has also worked with Singapore’s National Parks Board and served on the council of the Singapore Institute of Landscape Architects.
+He is an Affiliate Landscape Architect with the Australian Institute of Landscape Architects (AILA) and sits on the AILA National Education Committee.
 He holds a PhD in Architecture from the National University of Singapore and was a researcher at the Future Cities Laboratory, a collaboration between ETH Zurich and Singapore’s National Research Foundation.

 His work has been shared across exhibitions and conferences in places like Rotterdam, Munich, Zurich, Melbourne, Singapore, and Jakarta.
-His published writings appear in The Routledge Book of Teaching Landscape Architecture, the Journal of Digital Landscape Architecture (JoDLA), the Journal of Landscape Architecture (JOLA), the International Journal of Architectural Computing (IJAC), Computer-Aided Architectural Design Research in Asia (CAADRIA), Sustainable Cities and Society, Journal of the American Water Resources Association (JAWRA), KERB Journal of Landscape Architecture, and the Archives of the International Society of Photogrammetry, Remote Sensing and Spatial Sciences (ISPRS).
+His published writings appear in The Routledge Book of Teaching Landscape Architecture, the Journal of Digital Landscape Architecture, the Journal of Landscape Architecture, the International Journal of Architectural Computing, Computer-Aided Architectural Design Research in Asia, Sustainable Cities and Society, Journal of the American Water Resources Association, KERB Journal of Landscape Architecture, and the Archives of the International Society of Photogrammetry, Remote Sensing and Spatial Sciences.

 Research fields